ucincy-grad-bayesian-group/meeting/index.md

 - **Week 9:** "Introduction to Bayesian Hierarchical Model".
 Kyle Mann talked about the concept and structure of Bayesian hierarchical modeling, and Bayesian information borrowing in clinical trials. [pdf](/meeting/week9/BayesianHierarchicalPresentation.pdf)

 - **Week 10:** "A hierarchical model example from BDA- 8 school example".
 Yuan Zhou discussed the arguments the author proposed for using a hierarchical model in this example and the connection between it and James-Stein Estimator.
-[Html](/meeting/week7/Oct-27-BDA-Contents.html)
+[R Markdown](/meeting/main/week10/8 school.Rmd).
+[Html](/meeting/week10/8-school.html)

 ## Join Us
 If you're a UC student interested in statistics and data science, we'd love to have you join us!
 Please [contact us](mailto:zhou3y4@mail.uc.edu) for more information.